Ad-i-thya/Data_Analysis_Portfolio/README.md

                       7. Most of the videos entered the trending list within 1-2 days of uploading<br>

 ## Data Visualization with Power BI
 In this section, I have added few Power BI reports that I had created using the processed datasets from my python projects as well as using raw datasets.
+Please download the files to view them.

 ### Netflix Originals Data
 **POWER BI FILE:** ['Netflix Originals Data'](https://github.com/Ad-i-thya/Ad-i-thya.github.io/blob/main/Data%20Visualization%20with%20Power%20BI/Netflix_Originals.pbix)